 If plaque is not removed from the teeth, it hardens to become tartar, which is a cement-like deposit.
 Tartar can not be removed with brushing and will need to be removed by a veterinarian under anesthesia.
 A physical examination can only show the veterinarian what is going on with the visible portion of the tooth (crown), it is recommended that dental Xrays be performed to evaluate the teeth under the gumline.

-Is wet food better than dry food for cat’s teeth?
+Is wet food better than dry food for a cat’s teeth?

 Cats may be more prone to the development of tartar on wet food, but dry food is not going to adequately remove tartar either which is why pet owners must play an active part in ensuring tartar doesn’t build up on the teeth with brushing or foods which promote tartar removal.